Maria Goranova: Professional career

-Her research is at the intersection of corporate governance, shareholder empowerment, and strategy, examining the implications of corporate governance for strategic issues such as mergers and acquisitions and corporate diversification.
+Maria Goranova conducts research at the intersection of corporate governance, shareholder empowerment, and strategy, examining the implications of corporate governance for strategic issues such as mergers and acquisitions and corporate diversification.
 She is also studying shareholder activism and executive compensation issues.

 Prior to joining academia she worked for FPBank, TMF Services, and as chief accountant for SIAD BG, Praxair.
 She joined University of Wisconsin Milwaukee faculty in 2007 and became an associate professor in 2013.